openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 Many courses offer a verified track in addition to the audit track.
-The verified track awards verified certificates to learners who successfully complete the course and verify their identities by using a webcam and a government-issued photo ID.
+The verified track awards verified certificates to learners who successfully complete the course and :ref:`verify their identities<SFD Verify Your Identity>` by using a webcam and a government-issued photo ID.

 When you enroll in the verified track, you must pay a fee that varies by course.
 The fee helps support edX's mission.
 The fee for the course is listed